selvagenyc/wp-calypso/docs/monorepo.md

 ### Include as dependency

-Once the package is ready to be included as a dependency in other @automattic packages, follow the checklist.
+Once the package is ready to be included as a dependency in other @automattic packages (without being published), follow the checklist.

 tsconfig.json (consuming package)
 - include reference to the new package under `references` section.